linb960/Mission-to-Mars/README.md

 ```
 ## Issues:
 - Sometimes when the data is scraped the webpage shows none in the news and or the table of facts.
 This happens because if there is an error in exception caught in the try block it returns none.
-- The page is responsive on small displays except for the table of thumbnails.
-I used the "table-responsive" class for the div but the table does not collapse into a vertical column.
-More work can go into this but for now I'm happy to have acheived getting the thumbnails on the page.
+- The page is responsive on small displays.
+Because I used the "table-responsive" class for the div there is no scroll bar to see the thumbnails off to the right but they are scrollable.